-5.5.7.
-The site allocation at Dalton Barracks (proposed to accommodate 1,200 dwellings to 2031, with the potential for more thereafter), coupled with the allocation at South East of Marcham (90) is likely to lead to increased vehicular movements in the local area.
-However, the main routes for vehicular traffic will not be the country lanes around Cothill Fen but the major roads (e.g. A34) to the east that provide commuter links.
+- 5.5.2.
+The site allocation at Dalton Barracks (proposed to accommodate 1,200 dwellings to 2031, with up to 1000 thereafter), coupled with the allocations at North East (400) and South East of Marcham (120) is likely to lead to increased vehicular movements in the local area.
+However, the main routes for vehicular traffic will not be the country lanes around Cothill Fen but the major roads (e.g. A34) to the east that provide commuter links. - 5.5.3.
+It is therefore still considered unlikely that any air quality impact on Cothill Fen will arise.
+However, it is considered appropriate that that project-level transport and air quality calculations should be undertaken, to re-affirm this conclusion.